Ultra-High Fatigue Life Elastocaloric Microcooling for Photonic Systems

 However, current elastocaloric thin-film devices face a major challenge: their limited fatigue life.
 Many existing systems fail after only a few thousand operating cycles, which is insufficient for practical use in photonic systems that require long-term stability.
 The goal of this project is therefore to develop an elastocaloric microcooling device capable of operating reliably for more than one million cycles.

-The collaboration between Prof. Peter Gumbsch (KIT and Fraunhofer IWM), Prof. Juerg Leuthold (ETH Zurich), and Dr. Jingyuan Xu (KIT) combines complementary expertise in fatigue mechanics, photonic systems, and elastocaloric microdevices.
+To achieve this goal, the project combines expertise from materials science, device engineering, and photonics.
+The collaboration between Prof. Peter Gumbsch (KIT and Fraunhofer IWM), Prof. Juerg Leuthold (ETH Zurich), and Dr. Jingyuan Xu (KIT) combines this complementary expertise in fatigue mechanics, photonic systems, and elastocaloric microdevices.
 Together, the partners aim to establish a new class of durable and energy-efficient cooling technologies for next-generation microelectronics and photonic systems.

 Figure 5. eC device for photonic cooling